-Mum Tracy was left unhappy after being told by a care provider that they couldn't support her son Sam to develop new and essential life skills.
+Mum Tracy was left unhappy after being told by a care provider that they couldn't support her son Gary to develop new and essential life skills.

-Tracy wanted Sam, who has autism, to gain independence and learn basic life skills, like preparing his own food, and do meaningful, stimulating activities.
+Tracy wanted Gary, who has autism, to gain independence and learn basic life skills, like preparing his own food, and do meaningful, stimulating activities.

 “The reaction I received felt like I was asking for the earth, moon and stars,” says Tracy.

-Tracy met with our staff and explained her and Sam’s situation.
+Tracy met with our staff and explained her and Gary’s situation.

-Sam gets very anxious when meeting new people, refusing to interact with them.
-Our staff spent time with Sam, steadily introducing themselves into his life until he was comfortable with them being around.
+Gary gets very anxious when meeting new people, refusing to interact with them.
+Our staff spent time with Gary, steadily introducing themselves into his life until he was comfortable with them being around.

-To ensure that Sam’s individual needs would be supported, staff received bespoke training, provided by an external trainer, who also met Sam and his family.
+To ensure that Gary’s individual needs would be supported, staff received bespoke training, provided by an external trainer, who also met Gary and his family.

 “He’s a totally different person,” says Tracy.
 “He’s healthier because he’s more physically active and is mentally active, learning computer skills.
 He is so much more fulfilled and happy.
 My son is acquiring the skills he needs to enable him to one day move into supported living.”